 It was a surprise to learn Johnson was not the original pick for Joe.
 The actor stepped in when Orlando Bloom bowed out after his wife became pregnant.
 Too bad for Orlando as he really needs a decent role not on a pirate ship, but Johnson prooved an exceptional replacement.
 I am not sure my love for Johnson will have me rushing out to see Savages, but it has me eagerly awaiting his turn in the soon to be released Anna Karenina.

-Earlier this year I profiled the work of Dave Butt from Suntown Photography.
-(Cub Scout: June 1, 2012) In that piece I described a pure, untainted element to Dave's work, and the models he photographs, that I really loved.
+Earlier this year I profiled the work of Suntown Photography.
+(Cub Scout: June 1, 2012) In that piece I described a pure, untainted element to Suntown's work, and the models he photographs, that I really loved.

-The English Countryside has been a theme weaved throughout the Banbury photographer's images (and books).
+The English Countryside has been a theme weaved throughout the London based photographer's images (and books).
 I love when the beginning of a concept is a location, a feel, with artists placing models within it.
-Dave is not so much trying to capture the perfect looking man, but rather, using his models to enhance the feel of the environment in which they are located.
-Dave's love for the landscapes and countryside around him, especially that which is still left relatively untouched, permeates though out much of his work.
+Suntown is not so much trying to capture the perfect looking man, but rather, using his models to enhance the feel of the environment in which they are located.
+Suntown's love for the landscapes and countryside around him, especially that which is still left relatively untouched, permeates though out much of his work.

 'In between showers I managed to do my first shoot with the rapidly becoming popular model Simon King.
 He was a real pleasure to work with and despite the logistics problems of getting from where he lives to me he duely arrived.
 I know he has already done a fair amount of work with other photographers it was therefore difficult to do something different.
 But we tried.
 This part of the shoot was taken in a secluded place I know.
 It does take a bit of a walk to get there but I think it was worth it.
 We managed to get quite a number of shots taken before the clouds began to darken and the heavens opened up'